mufeedvh/code2prompt/README.md

 **MCP**

-`code2prompt` is also available as a Model Context Protocol (MCP) server, which allows you to run it as a local service.
-This enables LLMs on steroids by providing them a tool to automatically gather a well-structured context of your codebase.
+`code2prompt` is also available as a Model Context Protocol (MCP) server, which allows you to run it as a local service. this enables agentic applications to read your local codebase efficiently without bloating your context window.

-## Documentation 📚
+## 📚 Documentation

 Check our online [documentation](https://code2prompt.dev/docs/welcome/) for detailed instructions

-## Features
+## ✨ Features

 Code2Prompt transforms your entire codebase into a well-structured prompt for large language models.
 Key features include:

-- **Automatic Code Processing**: Convert codebases of any size into readable, formatted prompts
+- **Terminal User Interface (TUI)**: Interactive terminal interface for configuring and generating prompts
 - **Smart Filtering**: Include/exclude files using glob patterns and respect `.gitignore` rules
 - **Flexible Templating**: Customize prompts with Handlebars templates for different use cases
+- **Automatic Code Processing**: Convert codebases of any size into readable, formatted prompts
 - **Token Tracking**: Track token usage to stay within LLM context limits
+- **Smart File Reading**: Simplify reading various file formats for LLMs (CSV, Notebooks, JSONL, etc.)
 - **Git Integration**: Include diffs, logs, and branch comparisons in your prompts
-- **Developer Experience**: Automatic clipboard copy, line numbers, and file organization options
+- **Blazing Fast**: Built in Rust for high performance and low resource usage

 Stop manually copying files and formatting code for LLMs.
 Code2Prompt handles the tedious work so you can focus on getting insights and solutions from AI models.